adamaslan/data25/reverseetc1.md

 These examples demonstrate how to use different algorithms to check if two strings are anagrams in both Python and JavaScript.

+# Group Anagrams
+Given an array of strings strs, group all anagrams together into sublists.
+You may return the output in any order.
+An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.
+Example 1:
+Input: strs = ["act","pots","tops","cat","stop","hat"]

+Output: [["hat"],["act", "cat"],["stop", "pots", "tops"]]

+input set if set is same then add the original string to the

+out put
+so array of arrays but also include non anagrams as their own sublists

 ### Problem: Word Frequency Counter